conduktor/terraform-provider-conduktor/README.md

 ## Install

-Provider should be installed automatically with `terraform init`, but it's recommended to pin a specific version or range of version using following [`required_providers` configuration](https://developer.hashicorp.com/terraform/language/providers/requirements) :
+Provider should be installed automatically with `terraform init`, but it's recommended to pin a specific version or range of versions using the following [`required_providers` configuration](https://developer.hashicorp.com/terraform/language/providers/requirements) :

 ```hcl
 terraform {